digitalocean/kubecon-2022-doks-workshop/02-flux.md

     mkdir -p "${FLUXCD_HELM_MANIFESTS_PATH}/secrets"
     ```

 4. Finally, add the `.gitignore` file to `avoid` committing `unencrypted` Helm value files in your repository, that may contain sensitive data.
-Using your favorite `text editor`, paste the following (below example is using the `Starter Kit` naming convention):
+Using your favorite `text editor`, paste the following:

     ```text
     # Ignore all YAML files containing the `-values-` string.